peerdavid/smartmeter-ha/README.md

 values you have to run the script.

 # Run

-You can simiply run the script to test whether values are updated in HomeAssistant.
+You can simply run the script to test whether values are updated in HomeAssistant.

 ```bash
 python ha_bridge.py --serial_key=YOUR_SMARMETER_KEY \
     --mqtt_server=YOUR_MQTT_SERVER \